rancher/rancher/docs/infrastructure/containers/index.md

 4. In the **Advanced Options** section, all options available in Docker are available for Rancher.
 By default, we have set the `-i -t`.

     Linking containers will not automatically populate any environment variables that is supported when linking containers.
 You will need to manually add the environment variables when launching the container.
+Rancher supports the ability to copy and paste environment variable (i.e. `name=value`) pairs into any of the environment variable name fields.

+    * All keys and values are trimmed on both sides.
+Empty lines are ignored.
+    * If there is an existing value for a `name` in the paste, the old value is overwritten.
+    * A line with just a key (no "=") is allowed.
+If the entire paste has no "=" then it is not a special paste and the string just replaces the name you pasted into.

     If you chose to add the container from the **Infrastructure** -> **Containers** page, Rancher will automatically pick a host for you.
 Otherwise, if you have picked a host to add a container to, the host will be populated within the **Advanced Options** -> **Security/Host** tab.

     <span class="highlight">Do we want to go over every possible option in Rancher and how it maps to docker?</span>

 5. When you have completed filling out your container options, click **Create**.
-If this is the first container on the host to be launched by Rancher, it will automatically deploy a container named _Network Agent_.
+If this is the first container on the host to be launched by Rancher, it will automatically deploy a container named _Network Agent_ in the Rancher UI.
 This container is what Rancher uses to allow containers between different hosts be able to communicate with each other.
+The _Network Agent_ runs using the `rancher/agent-instance` image.
+Rancher will automatically pull the correct version tag for this container.

 ## Editing Containers
 ---